schnusch/sysprog2024/2-find/README.md

 `name` we can reconstruct the file path we are currently operating on, without any manual string handling, see [`print_dir_chain`](./main.c).

+To detect file system loops `find` stores the file's `st_dev` and `st_ino` in `struct dir_chain *this`.
+If the current `st_dev` and `st_ino` is equal to any previous entries in the linked list, the element was encountered previously and we can detect a file system loop.
+Such loops might be caused by symlinks with `-follow` or bind mounts.

 ## `struct find_args`

 Arguments that stay the same (except the member `struct stat st;`) when